June 11, 2020

 As for my progress.
 I haven’t worn glasses in over 6 months!
 My vision is not perfectly clear all the time, but I can now clear my vision within a few seconds when I need to!
 I’m learning to control and keep relaxation all the time.
 I’ve also learned to control specific muscles inside the eyes and the extra-ocular muscles to aid with reshaping the eyes.
 This has been extremely helpful for astigmatism and double vision.
 My vision has never been better and I’m thankful that I listened to what my body was telling me!

 January 30, 2020

 I’ve had my biggest epiphany to date!
-I’ve been building up to this over the past few months but I’ve think I’ve nailed down how to relax the eyes to get perfectly clarity within seconds.
-It’s still not perfect all the time but now at will, I’m clearing and keeping my vision clear.
+I’ve been building up to this over the past few months but I’ve think I’ve nailed down how to relax the eyes to get perfect clarity within seconds.
+It’s still not perfect all the time, but now at will, I’m clearing and keeping my vision clear.

-The techniques I’ve done before have become more of a habit so I’m concentrating less on them now.
-I hardly have to think about them now so forming new vision habits has definitely pad off.
+The techniques I’ve done before have become more of a habit, so I’m concentrating less on them now.
+I hardly have to think about them now so forming new vision habits has definitely paid off.

 December 16, 2019

 It’s been a long time since I’ve posted in my vision journal as I’ve got overwhelmed with comments and questions on my YouTube channel and email, but I’m still making progress.
 I’ve learned to get full clarity at night.
 I’m still not 20/20 all the time, but whenever I’m moving, whether it is sunlight, low light or night time.
 I can clear my vision within a few seconds.

 I still get ciliary release but they are much less intense now and I notice the more towards the edges of my iris.
 This is one thing I’ve known for a while the ciliary doesn’t release evenly and it when it releases, it’s front the inside/center part of the eye, to the outside.

 I have also been able to push my monitors back even further to challenge my eyes on text at a greater distance and smaller size.